How to use social media to settle into freshers life

 Try to not make judgements about them online, and don’t forget that anything said online can be perceived different to how you/they meant it.
 Meeting them on the first day in person and getting to know them is much more important than making your mind up on them before you properly meet them, and your opinion could be hazed if you see something they post online that you don’t agree with.

 Even if after you have moved in you don’t feel like you have much in common with your housemates, just remember living with a range of people is a great opportunity to make friends with different people and even if you do not share the same interests as them, you should make the most of the opportunity anyway.
 This is great life experience that will prepare you for life after uni!

 Making connections that last

-You have three months from joining the Facebook groups to arriving in halls.
+You have at least two months from joining the Facebook groups to arriving in halls.
 This is plenty of time to share your interests with your flatmates and learn what you have in common beforehand.